 Billing itself as the Outdoor Recreation Capital of Canada, Squamish is located on the Sea to Sky Highway about half way between Whistler and Vancouver.

 Squamish is a community of about 17,000.
-There isn’t a lot to see in the town itself, but there are exceptional places to visit and outdoor recreational things to do in the area.
+It’s home to some exceptional places to visit.
+There are also lots of great outdoor recreational activities to do in the area.

 What to See in Squamish

 Driving from Vancouver, just before you reach Squamish, there is beautiful Shannon Falls which is great for photos, a walk and picnics.
 There is also the Stawamus Chief which is a giant granite rock mountain that’s excellent for climbing.
 The mountain has routes for experts as well as for regular folk who want a challenge.

 The waterfalls at Shannon Falls Provincial Park are a sight to see, being one of BC’s highest.
 The view from the top of the Stawamus Chief is equally stunning as well.
 It’s well worth the climb (from the easier back route, not the one straight up the cliffs at the front).
 Right close by too is the Sea to Sky Gondola, in case you don’t want to walk up to see the views.

 An interesting tourist attraction that’s more or less right in Squamish is the Railway Museum of BC (formerly called the West Coast Railway Heritage Park).
 It has Western Canada’s largest collection of heritage trains and railway equipment.
 If you like trains and history, this is a good place to visit.

 Squamish’s newest attraction is Rope Runner.
 It started up in 2017.
 It’s a really fun adventure park with ropes course-style elements.